jeremenichelli/react-threshold/README.md

 ### Controlled updates

-One nice thing about this component is that when its child is out of the viewport it will prevent updates, saving performance.
+One nice thing about this component is that when its child is out of the viewport **it will prevent updates to save performance**.
 If you need to change this behavior you can pass `forceUpdate={ true }` to `ReactThreshold` wrapper component.

 If you need to gather inner **threshold** data you can pass a `onUpdate` prop method to `ReactThreshold`.

 ## Demo

 Clone this repo, install dependencies and run `npm test` to get a working demo for this component.

-### TODO
+## TODO

 - Add tests
 - Allow multiple children rendering